albertofilice/rhacm-gitops/README.md

 # rhacm-gitops

+## Objectives

 Installation of RHACM and Openshift-Gitops.

-Deployment of Helm-based RHACM applications with external values files or kustomize.
+Deployment of Helm-based RHACM applications with external value files or advanced helm customizations.

 Here are the contents of this article:

 A.  Installing Openshift Gitops (ArgoCD) on Hub Cluster

 B.  Integrating Openshift Gitops with Red Advanced Cluster Manager

 c.
 Define and create applicationsset for deploying app

+These configurations allow a vanilla helm to be used, fully automatically, in RHACM and/or Gitops, without having to modify basic helm charts in any way.

 # A-B Installing Openshift-Gitops and RHACM